Jammy2211/PyAutoLens/docs/index.rst

 The past decade has seen the discovery of many hundreds of new strong lenses, however the modeling of a strong lens is historically a time-intensive process that requires significant human intervention to perform, restricting the scope of any scientific analysis.
-In the next decade of order of `one hundred thousand` strong lenses will be discovered by surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array.
+In the next decade of order of `one hundred thousand` strong lenses will be discovered by surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array2D.

 How does PyAutoLens Work?
 =========================